Arc-Computer/arc-memory/README.md

 Here are solutions to common issues you might encounter:

-- **GitHub Authentication Issues**: If you encounter GitHub authentication problems, ensure your token has the correct permissions (repo, read:user).
+- **GitHub Authentication Issues**: If you encounter GitHub authentication problems, try running `arc auth gh` again to refresh your authentication.

 - **Empty Knowledge Graph**: If `arc build` completes but doesn't find any entities, check that your repository has commit history and that you're in the correct directory.